FreeFem/FreeFem-doc/docs/reference/Functions.md

  - `l` (`:::freefem int`)

 ## lround
-Round a value, and return a integer value.
+Round a value, and return an integer value.

 ```freefem
 int l = lround(a);